 Schedule Separate Meetings and Budget Time Accordingly

 Consider scheduling more time on your calendar for a video interview than you typically would for an in-person interview.
-Between technical difficulties that may arise and candidates who provide long-winded answers to your questions, the video interview can go longer than anticipated.
+Between technical difficulties that may arise and candidates who provide long-winded answers to your questions, the interview can go longer than anticipated.

-If conducting back-to-back interviews, Biron Clark, an executive recruiter for multiple Fortune 500 firms, recommends setting up separate meeting rooms for each candidate.
+If you’re conducting back-to-back interviews, Biron Clark, an executive recruiter for multiple Fortune 500 firms, recommends setting up separate meeting rooms for each candidate.
 “I’ve heard multiple horror stories of employers using the same meeting room and access code for multiple job seekers,” he says.
 “This results in a potentially awkward situation if one job seeker decides to load up the video software 10 minutes early while you’re still interviewing another candidate.”

 Set up a Professional, Well-Lit Space to Conduct the Video Interview

-Even though you might not be in a traditional office setting, it’s important to set an appropriate scene for the video interview.
+Even though you might not be in a traditional office setting, it’s important to set an appropriate scene for the interview.
 This means that the space should be well-lit, clean, and free from background distractions.

 “Make sure the environment behind you is professional,” says Ronald Magas, founder of Magas Media Consultants, a public relations agency based in New York City.
 “Actually take a picture of what the other person would see when they are looking behind you through the computer.
 Make sure you have appropriate pictures, awards, etc., behind you.
 If you would not put it in a corporate office, move it outside of the camera view.”